coconutpalm/emf-prevayler/README.md

 Sound cool?

-If you think so, please fork the repo and send merge requests. :-)
+If you think so, please fork the repo and send merge requests as you extend / fix this. :-)

 License